Repository

 cd REPOSITORY

-• Bring the contents of that directory up-to-date with the remote repository, include all branches and tags:
+• Bring the contents of that directory up-to-date with the remote repository, including all branches and tags:

 git fetch